OpenImageDebugger/OpenImageDebugger/README.md

     plot variable_name

+### Loading Octave/Matlab buffers
+Buffers exported in the `Octave matrix` format can be loaded with the function `giw_load.m`, which is installed in the binary folder.
+To use it, add this folder to Octave/Matlab `path` variable and call `giw_load('/path/to/buffer')`.

-#### Configure your IDE to use GDB 7.10
+### Configure your IDE to use GDB 7.10

 If you're not using gdb from the command line, make sure that your IDE is correctly configured to use GDB 7.10.
+TODO explain qtcreator

 [1]: http://www.glfw.org/